Egyptian Theater

 favorited this theater

-In the early 1900’s Park City’s social and entertainment needs were served by a number of flourishing theaters and social halls.
-When the Dewey Theater, originally on this site, collapsed under a heavy snow load, John Rugar replaced it with the Egyptian Theater built in 1926.
-It was designed to seat 400 and to accommodate both movies and vaudeville.
-It became the first "sound movie" theater in Park City.
+In the early-1900’s Park City’s social and entertainment needs were served by a number of flourishing theatres and social halls.
+When the Dewey Theatre, originally on this site, collapsed under a heavy snow load, John Rugar replaced it with the Egyptian Theatre which was opened December 25, 1926.
+It was designed to accommodate both movies and vaudeville in the 400-seat auditorium.
+It became the first "sound movie" theatre in Park City.

-After being remodeled in 1963, the building opened as the Silver Wheel Theater, and old fashioned "meller dramas" were performed for the next fifteen years.
+After being remodeled in 1963, the building opened as the Silver Wheel Theatre, and old fashioned "mellodramas" were performed for the next fifteen years.
 In 1978 the building’s architectural integrity was threatened by an attempt to change its facade to a western motif.
-Preservation of its distinctive Egyptian features was achieved, however, when the building became the home of Park City Performances in 1981.
+Preservation of its distinctive Egyptian features was achieved, however, when the building became the home of Park City Performances in 1981

-The Egyptian Revival Style represents a unique period architecture which peaked in America around 1930.
-Egyptian theaters are rare, and this is one of only two remaining in Utah.
+The Egyptian Revival style represents a unique period architecture which peaked in America around 1930.
+Egyptian style theatres are rare, and this is one of only two remaining in Utah.
 Originally the interior contained replicas of Egyptian artifacts.
 This is a masonry structure with a false front shielding its hip roof.
 Tiles at the base of the ticket booth and pilasters in obelisk shape reinforce the Egyptian motif.

 (From a historical marker presented by the Park City Centennial Commission)

-In 1998, the Egyptian was underwent a $5 million remodeling and seating was reduced to 266.
+In 1998, the Egyptian Theatre was underwent a $5 million remodeling and seating was reduced to 266.

 View link